 So for the next several billion years, humanity is safe -- in terms of the sun's existence, at least.
 Other debacles are anybody's guess.

-For more information about the sun and related topics, look over the links on the next page.
+For more information about the sun and related topics, look over the links below.